r-windows/docs/readme.md

 # Using Rtools40 on Windows

 Starting with R 4.0.0 (released April 2020), R for Windows uses a toolchain bundle called **rtools40**.

 This version of Rtools includes gcc 8.3.0, and introduces a new build system based on [msys2](https://www.msys2.org/), which makes easier to build and maintain R itself as well as the system libraries needed by R packages on Windows.
 For more information about the latter, follow the links at the bottom of this document.

+As of May 2021, rtools40 contains an additional x64-ucrt toolchain based on gcc-10 for testing R packages and system libraries with the experimental ucrt builds of R.

-The current version of Rtools is maintained by Jeroen Ooms, [older versions](https://cran.r-project.org/bin/windows/Rtools/history.html) were put together by Prof. Brian Ripley and Duncan Murdoch.
+The current version of Rtools is maintained by Jeroen Ooms, [older editions](https://cran.r-project.org/bin/windows/Rtools/history.html) were put together by Prof. Brian Ripley and Duncan Murdoch.
 The best place for reporting bugs is via the [r-windows](https://github.com/r-windows) organization on GitHub.

 ## Installing Rtools40